anafro/aquamarine/README.md

 ## What's so special about Lush?

-### Variable naming
+### Naming

-For example, let's see how to create a variables in Lush:
+For example, let's see how to create variables in Lush:

 ```sass
 My name: 'John'
 ```

-As we can see, Lush has a special naming case (which probably doesn't have a name yet lol).
+As you can see, Lush has a special naming case (which probably doesn't have a name yet lol).
 Let's call it ✨The Lush case✨.
-It's just how you spell words in the sentence.
+It's just how you spell words in sentences - the variable and function names consist of one or multiple words separated by a space.
+First letter is capital.
+For example, `User`, `A new post`, `HTML content`, `My 2nd favorite person on this planet`.

 ### Operators
 We also changed some operators.
-We think that dot looks a bit confusing for new programmers, so we changed it to an arrow `->`.
+We think that dot from C-like languages looks a bit confusing for new programmers, so we changed it to an arrow `->`.
+This operator called "Extract".
+It extracts the functions and properties from modules and objects.

 For example, to print a message to console, use this code: